 This type of communicative technique is what students are encouraged to use to develop their communicative competency that includes linguistic competency and strategic competence.

-Related posts: cooperative and collaborative learning in ASL class.
+How students can do cooperative and collaborative learning in ASL class.